-Insurance Law Course Code LAWF 3500 Section Number 01 Instructor Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Wednesday at 6 5:00 to 8:50 p.m. meets perspectiv es requirement no meets writi ng requirement no Assessment Method 70% final exam The final grade 30% coverage opinion memorandum 70% final exam The final grade may be reduced at the instructor's discretion if a student fails to meet reasonable expectations for class participation.
-Materials are provided th are provided through Moodle Calendar Description Students are introduced to various types of insurance (e.g. fire, life, sickness and accident, motor vehicle, and liability).
+Insurance Law Course Code LAWF 3500 Section Number 01 Instructor Ted Murray Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Wednesday at 6:00 to 8:50 p.m. meets perspectiv es requirement no meets writing requirement no Assessment Method 30% coverage opinion memorandum 70% final exam (closed book) Materials are provided through N are provided through Moodle Calendar Description Students are introduced to various types of insurance (e.g. fire, life, sickness and accident, motor vehicle, and liability).
 Topics include the nature and formation of the insurance contract; the role of insurance agents; insurable interest; misrepresentation and non-disclosure; and the rights of third parties against the insurer.
-Other Information the rights of third parties against the insurer.
-By the end of the course, students should be able to: describe and apply the main legal principles of insurance law; recall and apply the most important statutory provisions and jurisprudence covered in the course; explain and evaluate practice and procedure relevant to insurance law; and identify and analyse some emerging issues in insurance law.
+Other Information

 Intellectual Property Law

 Course Code LAWF 3440 Section Number 01

 Instructor Professor Jon F estinge r KC

 Course is open to 2L or 3L Course is an elective

 Semester fall fall Credits 3

 Days and Times Wednesday at 2 Wednesday at 2:30 to 5:20 p.m.

 meets perspectiv es requirement es requirement no meets writing requirement no no

-Assessment Method TBC TBC
+Assessment Method TBC

-Materials TBC TBC
+Materials TBC

 Calendar Description Intellectual property, including the law of patents, copyrights, and trade-marks.

 Other Information This course may y includ e some classes live onlin e.

 International Dispute Resolution

 Course Code LAWF 3780 Section Number 01

 Instructor Dr Ashley Barnes

 Course is open to 2L or 3L Course is an elective

 Semester winter Credits 3

 Days and Times Tuesday at 2:30 to 5:20) p.m.

 meets perspectiv es requirement yes meets writi ng requirement yes

 15% participation

-Assessment Method 10% dispute simulation n exercise
+Assessment Method 10% simulation exercis e

-75% research paper (4, 500 to 5,500 words)
+75% research paper

-Materials All materials are availa
+Materials All materials are availa ble through Moodle.

-Calendar Description ents focus on a variety o of subject areas, either
+Calendar Description • ents focus on a variety of of subject areas, either

-Calendar Description doctrinal or theoretical doctrinal or theoretical.
+Calcillati Description doctrinal or theoretical

+Other Information doctrinal or theoretical.
+Many disputes arise globally between states and increasingly with multinational corporations and individuals.
+This course examines the growing range of mechanisms available for the resolution of these international disputes - from negotiations to formal international courts and tribunals.
+Students will critically assess how the different mechanisms function, their limitations, and opportunities for innovation.
+Content will include the role of the International Court of Justice along with varying dispute resolution bodies in more specialized international legal areas such as trade, investment, and human rights.
+Class discussions will also engage with contentious disputes as they emerge, particularly those of relevance to Canada, and provide opportunities through group exercises to further build skills relevant to dispute resolution.
+Students will gain an appreciation of the unique challenges inherent to addressing legal

+International Law

+Course Code LAWF 3740 Section Number 01

+Instructor Dr Ashley Barne es

+Course is open to 2L or 3L Course is an elective

+Semester fall Credits 3

+Days and Times Monday and We ednesd ay at 2:30 to 3:50 p.m.

+meets perspectiv es requirement yes meets writing requirement no no

+Assessment Method 15% class partic 85% final exam 15% class participation 85% final exam

+Materials TBC

+Calendar Description Students examine the elements of public international law, including sources, the role of customary law, the law of treaties, recognition, state responsibility, and the roles and powers of international organizations.

 Other Information

-International La aw Course Code LAWF 3740 LAWF 3740 Section Number 01 Instructor Dr Ashley Barnes Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Monday and Wednesd ay at 2:30 to 3:50 p.m. meets perspectiv es requirement yes meets writi ng requirement no Assessment Method 15% class participation 85% final exam Materials (Toronto : Irwin Law, 2 John H Currie et al, International Law: Doctrine, Practice & Theory (Toronto : Irwin Law, 2022) Any additional materials will be posted on Moodle.
-Calendar Description Students examine the elements of public international law, including sources, the role of customary law, the law of treaties, recognition, state responsibility, and the roles and powers of international organizations.
-Other Information states and other entitic individuals.
-It also facilic concern to all of human rights and the environment the foundational princiscources, the nature of internationally wrongful apply these principles to international law, such punishment.
-Classes and effectiveness of international section. rns relations among states, such as international states international coopinity in, for example, safement.
-This course will international acts of public internations at sovereignty, and real acts.
-Students will have a variety of substantive as the use of force and and exercises will also critical challenges-in colimate change. organizations and peration on issues of eguarding human croduce students to mal law, including its esponsibility for the opportunity to be areas of international criminal ically analyze the role tutions in responding